There is almost endless history to explore at Put-in-Bay! Below are some of the facts and places to visit on your next trip to the island!

 The famous phrase, “Don’t give up the ship,” attributed to Perry, became a rallying cry, and his message to General William Henry Harrison, “We have met the enemy, and they are ours,” cemented his place in American naval history.

 Today, visitors can explore Perry’s Victory and International Peace Memorial, which was erected to commemorate this historic battle.
 The towering 352-foot Doric column not only honors those who fought in the Battle of Lake Erie but also symbolizes the lasting peace between the U.S., Canada, and the United Kingdom.
 It remains one of the most significant landmarks in Put-in-Bay history.
+There is a buoy toward West Sister Island that marks a significant shipwreck from the battle.

-The Growth of Put-in-Bay’s Fishing Industry
+2. The Growth of Put-in-Bay’s Fishing Industry

 After the War of 1812, Put-in-Bay began to thrive as a center for commercial fishing.
 Lake Erie’s waters were rich with perch, walleye, and other fish species that attracted early settlers.
 By the mid-19th century, fishing had become the backbone of the local economy, with commercial fishing fleets working tirelessly to harvest the lake’s bounty.